 The island of New Caledonia also has two important rivers that provide water for drinking and farming.
 They are the Caledonia River and the Labe River.
 A short drive from the beaches is the historic and beautiful Port Louis Hotel, which is a world heritage site and a very popular tourist destination.
 This is a small castle town with a lot of cultural history.
 The other most popular tourist destination is the old town of Yerba Mate, which has an impressive Medieval streets.

 Travelers can start their journey from the island's capital, Saint Pierre, and drive east to reach Yerba Mate.
 From here, visitors can take a short drive to the historic city of Port Louis, and a short drive to the French region of Bordeaux.
 For more information about the region, you can consult a New Caledonia travel guide.
 You will find accommodations at every possible point along your route, and you can even arrange airport transfers between your hotel and the airport!

-Up to date information for vaccinations before you travel to New Caledonia are available from the NHS website
+Up to date information for vaccinations before you travel to New Caledonia are available from the NHS Fit for Travel website.

 Best Time to Visit New Caledonia for Good Weather: May to October.
 Best Time for Sightseeing: May, June, September and October.
 Best Time for Honeymoons: May, June, September and October.
 Best Time for Diving & Snorkeling: June to October.

 New Caledonia is a dependent territory of France.
 If your passport describes you as a British Citizen you do not need a visa to enter New Caledonia.
 Other British passport holders should check the current entry requirements with the French Foreign Ministry.